 There are lots of great neighborhoods to raise your kids on the sunny coasts of Florida.
 Though some neighborhoods are more expensive than others, it ends up paying off to raise your kids in neighborhoods that have highly reputable schools and a low crime rate.

-These neighborhoods in Florida are a great place to start considering raising your children in, from the most affordable to most expensive (as of February 2019).
+These top 10 neighborhoods in Florida are a great place to start considering raising your children in, from the most affordable to most expensive (as of April 2020).

 1. North Port